thomashollier/VFX_Pipe/README.md

 ### openCV/PIL/imagemagick/vips
 It's always good to have ways to manipulate images on the command line.
 The above commands and/or libraries do that.
 They each have their pluses and minuses.
 More or less fast, complicated to use, etc...
 No clear winner here but I use these to fill in the gap where oiiotool is missing specific functionality.

+### Installing these
+Installing software on linux can be quite an undertaking if you're not (or, actually, also if you are...) a developer.
+Fortunately, I found that the "brew" package manager has all the important packages, and they all seem quite up to date.
+So, install brew and just do this:

+brew install ffmpeg opencolorio openimageio imagemagick

 ## Open source packages
 ### Blender
 ### Darktable or Digikam